ESOC Local Event

 This event is open to members of any orienteering club who are able to travel there within the travel restrictions current at the time of the event.
 It will be pre-entry only and start times will be allocated.

 COVID 19: You should not attend the event if you are showing any symptoms of Covid 19 even though you have pre-entered.
 Social distancing will be necessary at all times, even out on your course, and the start will be managed appropriately to comply with all relevant Government and Scottish Orienteering Guidelines.
-More specific information and details of the Covid 19 precautions, guidelines and rules will be posted here nearer the event.
+More specific information and details of the Covid 19 precautions, guidelines and rules will be included in the final details.

 Note that a separate Covid 19 risk assessment will be prepared in addition to the usual risk assessment.

 Orienteering Area: Bonaly Park and the wider Bonaly area of the Pentlands have something for everyone whether an experienced orienteer or a relative newcomer.

 Dress: Please check the weather forecast and dress appropriately.
-Bonaly Park is on the northern edge of the Pentland Hills and the open, exposed areas can provide a real challenge.
+Bonaly is on the northern edge of the Pentland Hills and the open, exposed areas can provide a real challenge.

 Terrain: Mostly open hillside but with some areas of runnable woodland.
 There are steep slopes, crags, streams, intricate contour detail in some parts and a good network of paths.